puppetlabs/best-practices/separate-hieradata-repository.md

 not directly documented, the `moduledir` directive can be used to "reset" the path `mod` entries install into at any point in a `Puppetfile`.
-In the past this has been used to achieve a similar effect as the `install_path` argument on the `mod` entry as detailed in this best practise.
+In the past this has been used to achieve a similar effect as the `install_path` argument on the `mod` entry as detailed in this best practice.

 ```ruby
 mod 'trlinkin/nsswitch'